Does a denied claim affect my auto insurance rate? (2025)

 - Involuntary manslaughter

 Your credit score may also play a part in a high-risk classification.
-A poor credit score, history of paying late, outstanding debts and lines of credit may be indicators of a high-risk client.
+A poor credit score, history of paying late, outstanding debts, and lines of credit may be indicators of a high-risk client.

 However, even if you follow these steps, insurance premium increases after a claim may still occur.
 This is because insurers often view recent claims as a sign of increased risk.
 Similarly, insurance costs rise after filing a claim, reflecting the higher risk associated with recent incidents.